Black Codes (United States): Black Codes from ex-Confederate legislatures

+U.S. Army and Freedmen's Bureau

-As the war ended, the U.S. Army implemented Black Codes to regulate the behavior of black people in general society.
+As the war ended, the U.S. Army controlled the South.
+It implemented codes to regulate the behavior of blacks.
 Although the Freedmen's Bureau had a mandate to protect blacks from a hostile Southern environment, it also sought to keep blacks in their place as laborers in order to allow production on the plantations to resume so that the South could revive its economy.
 The Freedmen's Bureau cooperated with Southern authorities in rounding up black "vagrants" and placing them in contract work.
 In some places, it supported owners to maintain control of young slaves as apprentices.

-New restrictions were placed on intermarriage, concubinage, and miscegenation with Black people in Arizona in 1864, California in 1880, Colorado in 1864, Florida, Indiana in 1905, Kentucky in 1866, Montana in 1909, Nebraska in 1865, Nevada in 1912, North Dakota in 1943, Ohio 1877, Oregon in 1867, Rhode Island in 1872, South Dakota in 1913, Tennessee in 1870, Texas in 1858, Utah in 1888, Virginia, Washington in 1866 but promptly repealed it in 1867, West Virginia in 1863 but overturned by Loving v Virginia in 1967, and Wyoming in 1908.
-In all, twenty-one states put in place Jim Crow laws against miscegenation.
-Free whites could no longer marry a slave and thereby emancipate her and her children, and no freedman could receive a donation or inheritance from a white person.